Multi-Jet Production in Deep Inelastic Scattering with Pythia: Theoretical background

 \subsection{Parton showers}

 Parton shower algorithms are a crucial part of Monte Carlo event generation.
 They make use of universal splitting functions to describe the evolution of a scattering event in some energy scale and are therefore intrinsically process-independent.
-The evolution is governed by the parton shower evolution variable, which, in broad terms, represents the hardness of the event.
+The evolution is governed by the parton-shower evolution variable, which, in broad terms, represents the hardness of the event.
 In doing so, logarithmically enhanced terms are resummed.
 The formal accuracy of the PS resummation may be expressed in terms of a power series in logarithms, as leading-logarithmic (LL), next-to-leading-logarithmic (NLL) and so on.
 In the present study we can generally only claim formal LL correctness, although there are recent developments on NLL-consistent parton shower algorithms \cite{Bewick:2019rbu,Dasgupta:2020fwr,Forshaw:2020wrq,Herren:2022jej,Bewick:2021nhc,vanBeekveld:2022ukn,vanBeekveld:2022zhl,Assi:2023rbu,Hoche:2024dee,Preuss:2024vyu} and beyond \cite{FerrarioRavasio:2023kyg,vanBeekveld:2024wws}, also in the context of DIS processes \cite{vanBeekveld:2023chs}.

 The default parton shower algorithm in \pythia is the transverse-momentum-ordered ``simple shower'' algorithm \cite{Sjostrand:2004ef}.
+Given that the simple shower is known to not faithfully reproduce coherent branchings in initial-final dipoles \cite{Jager:2014vna,Rauch:2016upa,Jager:2020hkz,Covarelli:2021gyz,Hoche:2021mkv}, it is in particular not suitable for DIS topologies.
+An extension to introduce dipole-antenna-like initial-final radiation patterns into the evolution has been given in \cite{Cabouat:2017rzi}, which includes a recoil handling appropriate for coherent branchings in DIS.
 In the simple shower, branching probabilities are obtained from DGLAP splitting kernels $\hat{P}_{a\rightarrow bc}(z)$.
 The probability for a parton $a$ to split into partons $b$ and $c$ can thus be formally written as

 where $t$ is the parton-shower evolution variable and $z$ the energy fraction of parton $b$.
 Parton showers employ the veto algorithm to produce emissions.
-An extension of \pythia's simple shower to introduce dipole-antenna-like initial-final radiation patterns into the evolution has been given in \cite{Cabouat:2017rzi}, which includes a recoil handling appropriate for coherent branchings in DIS.

 A full-fledged antenna shower in \pythia~8.3 is given by \vincia \cite{Brooks_2020}.
 In the \vincia framework, the evolution of partons is described in terms of the antenna formalism, in which partons are coherently emitted from two (leading-colour) dipole ends, $IK\to ijk$,